-Where to stay: I stayed at a hotel about 100 meters from the bus station as it was recommended in the Lonely Planet for its English-speaking owner.
+I stayed at a hotel about 100 meters from the bus station as it was recommended in the Lonely Planet for its English-speaking owner.
 I discovered that the management had changed, and they no longer spoke English (they were still very friendly).
 Try to shop around find somewhere you like.
 Litang isn’t the most touristy place, so most hotels here will be fairly basic.

-Things to do: Litang has a very unique culture and just walking around the streets is enjoyable.
+Litang has a very unique vibe and just walking around the streets is enjoyable.
 Check out the monastery on the north side of town, and if one is happening, you may be able to witness a “sky burial” out in the nearby grasslands.

-Sitting at 3750 meters above sea level, Daocheng is mainly visited by travelers on the way to the Yading Nature Reserve.
+Sitting at 3750 meters above sea level, Daocheng is mainly visited by travellers on the way to the Yading Nature Reserve.

 It isn’t a terrible place to spend a night, however.

-Getting there: There are minivans leaving from Litang frequently in the morning.
+There are minivans leaving from Litang frequently in the morning.
 The ride will take 3-4 hours and cost around ¥50.
 The road between the two towns is actually pretty good and mostly flat now that you’re up on the Tibetan Plateau.

-Where to stay: I stayed at the Yading Backpackers International Youth Hostel and enjoyed it.
+I stayed at the Yading Backpackers International Youth Hostel and enjoyed it.
 They have a fluffy white dog that likes to hang out with guests 🙂 The hostel is in a very cool Tibetan-style building.

-Things to do: The one evening I was in town, I climbed up a hill on the outskirts of town and watched the sunset.
+I was only in Daocheng for one evening, so I climbed up a hill on the outskirts of town and watched the sunset.
 As far as I’m aware, there aren’t many other attractions.
 Just walk around and take in the unique atmosphere of this remote town.